 Defenses to Legal Action

 If the accident or injury is caused by the rider’s recklessness, an elevator owner, operator or designer may argue that it should not be liable.
 Depending on the behavior of the rider, a court may reduce the escalator operator’s liability or eliminate it completely.
 Some people may wonder why an escalator owner or manufacturer should be liable at all for an injury caused by a rider misusing the equipment, such as by sitting on the rail, going the wrong way or even jumping over the side.
-While these activities certainly place much of the blame on the rider, in some cases, a NY Personal injury lawyer could argue that the escalator owner had a duty to prevent such horseplay.
+While these activities certainly place much of the blame on the rider, in some cases, a Albuquerque car accident lawyer could argue that the escalator owner had a duty to prevent such horseplay.